ACGME Educational Innovations Project (EIP)

 As a Teacher, you will gain more autonomy and develop leadership skills as you supervise and teach Learners in partnership with your supervising Attending.

 In addition, the very act of teaching reinforces the knowledge, skills and attitudes involved in patient care.
-And, supervising a pair of Learners gives you needed exposure to a broader scope of clinical problems.
+And, supervising Learners gives you needed exposure to a broader scope of clinical problems and teaching tools.